cds-snc/find-benefits-and-services/README.md

 4.  `source ~/.bash_profile` (or `source ~/.zshrc`)
 5.  `echo $AIRTABLE_READ_KEY` to make sure it is set

+Repeat these steps for each of the 4 environment variables in the table above.

 ### Adding a new environment locally (Windows 7)

 Start Menu > Control Panel > User Accounts > User Accounts > Change my environment variables > New...